 1. Macular Degeneration

 Macular Degeneration is most often an age-related disease that affects the retina.
 It causes loss of your central vision, beginning with blurry visions that will increase into blind spots over time.
-Macular degeneration often causes legal blindness (defined as 20/200 vision or worse, with best corrected glasses on), especially in people in their senior years.
+Macular degeneration often causes blindness, especially in people in their senior years.

 The macula is in the retina (centralized), and it is a small region of cones.
-These are the photoreceptors that help you see the details of what you’re looking at.
-When these photoreceptors within the macula begin to degenerate, you start to lose vision.
+These are the photoreceptors that help you see the details of what you're looking at.
+When these photoreceptors within the macula begin to degenerate, you start to go blind.

 In the beginning, blurry vision will be noticed when doing close-up tasks, like sewing or reading.
 You may see lines or get a distorted view.
 It may start in one eye, but those with macular degeneration in one eye are likely to get it in both.